Reports

 Above the production value’s chart there’s the monthly Roadrunner Index which aggregates the pipeline’s projects’ Roadrunner Indexes by month.

-On the right you can see the Resume Clock which tells you:
+On the right you can see the Revenue Clock which tells you:

 • The production target, as set in Profit&Loss Budget Target